Susquehanna Boxcar Never Dies: Reviving This Stale Meme with 30Haul’s Old Drivetrain!

 So what did I do in this absolute situation?
 Drove the bitch straight home, what else.

 I didn’t bother stopping (well, not like I had a substantial choice in the matter) and after being confident that the electrical fire was no longer an issue, manually dropped into 2nd gear and then simply crawled home slowly (Woe is me, for I am old truck, beset by mechanical problems!
-Hark, my hazard blinkers!) using the parking brake pedal with the unlock handle pulled out to modulate final stops at red lights.
+Hark, my hazard lanterns!) using the parking brake pedal with the unlock handle pulled out to modulate final stops at red lights.
 I count my blessings that a Ballistic Nissan Altima did not suddenly dot product itself with me.

 I am also keenly aware that none of this would have been possible in a new app-car with an electronic parking brake caliper and fully electronic transmission.
 Honestly, part of my love for old decrepit mechanical things is the ability to force many fallbacks and partial solutions instead of being locked behind software-defined hard fails.